-Pro-Trump PAC tied to L.L.
-Bean heiress discloses donations
+Trump says buy LL Bean — but many products are made in China

 “The reality is that there are serious repercussions for a company’s brand and bottom line when consumers learn it does business with the Trump family or helped to fund Donald’s rise to political power,” Coulter said.

 L.L.
-Bean Chairman Shawn Gorman has distanced the company from Linda Bean and said that her political activity does not speak for the nine other board members and 50 family owners.
-Federal campaign finance reports show donors linked to L.L.
-Bean donate to both Democratic and Republican causes.
+Bean Chairman Shawn Gorman has distanced the company from Linda Bean and said her political activity doesn’t speak for the nine other board members and 50 family owners.

+Linda Bean said her “cousin gave to (Democrat Barack) Obama four years ago” and said he donated much more than she did.

+The late L.L.
+Bean president Leon Gorman and his wife, Lisa Gorman, hosted fundraisers for Democratic gubernatorial candidate Michael Michaud, shelled out $70,000 to the Obama Victory Fund in 2012 and donated to members of Maine’s congressional delegation, including Republican U.S. Sen. Susan Collins.
+Lisa Gorman has donated to Democratic parties across the country and donated $33,400 to the Democratic National Committee last summer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.